electron/rfcs/text/0013-save-restore-window-state.md

 It's useful for developers who want to implement save/restore window state for their apps reliably.
 Different apps have different needs.
 An example use case for this API would be for when apps want to preserve window position (with display overflow) and size across multi-monitor setups with different display scales and resolutions.

-`windowStateRestoreOptions` aims to cover most save/restore use cases while providing room for future extension.
+`windowStateRestoreOptions` aims to cover most save/restore use cases while providing room for future extensions.

 **What is the expected outcome?**